What to wear to the races this year

 Vests with jackets provide a more relaxed look acceptable for the Members’ enclosure.

 Sports jackets worn with tailored trousers (including dress chinos) are a perfect look for the grounds.
-But you’ll need to add a tie and a pair of socks if you’re heading to the Members’ sections.
+But you’ll need to add a tie if you’re heading to the Members’ sections.

 Whilst other days in the Spring Racing calendar are more sedate, Cup Day is a day for colour!
 So make sure you have some fun with a perfectly co-ordinated shirt.